 In the Classroom

-d-MEMP students take the same courses as their campus counterparts, many of which require that students work on teams of four to six students, are made of up both MEM Online and campus students.
+MEM Online students take the same courses as their campus counterparts.
+Project teams, of four to six students, are made of up both MEM Online and campus students.

-- View a screenshot of a d-MEMP student giving an individual presentation in a live class via Adobe Connect.
+- View a screenshot of an online student giving an individual presentation in a live class via Adobe Connect

 - View a video of a student participating with campus students in a live class presentation:

 See how MEM Online students go to class

 - View a screenshot of a Master of Engineering Management lecture via Panopto (includes labels of components).

 The Duke Master of Engineering Management Online program (Duke MEM Online) was previously known as the Distributed Master of Engineering Management program (d-MEMP).